Homebrew/homebrew-cask/USAGE.md

 * `--appdir=/my/path` changes the path where the applications will be moved.
 Default is `/Applications`.
 * `--fontdir=/my/path` changes the path for Fonts.
 Default is `~/Library/Fonts`.
-* See `man brew-cask` for the other default installation locations and the flags to change them.
+* See `man brew` for the other default installation locations and the flags to change them.

 To make these settings persistent, you might want to add the following line to your `.bash_profile` or `.zshenv`: